 So if you really want to enjoy loud music in your car, make sure you play it in a parking lot or another private area.
 Don’t do it in the open.

 Obviously, none of what I’ve just told you is going to help you avoid a traffic violation.
-So here are some specific tips you can use to stay out of trouble:
+So here are some specific tips you can use to avoid getting pulled over:

 - You should never play loud music in residential areas.
 Even if you’re just passing through the area, never play your music so loud that everyone can hear it.
 Chances are, someone will call the police and then you will be in great trouble.